 3. Support mixed-income housing development throughout the region.
 Vertical (multiple uses in a single building) and horizontal mixed-use (multiple uses in separate structures on a single property) property development is needed to help address the need for diverse, affordable housing and to provide easily accessible, walkable, smartly designed, and environmentally sensitive communities.
 An abundance of mixeduse products is more readily available in many competing markets and is an important feature for attracting and retaining talent.
 These developments should complement existing neighborhoods and help develop unique residential communities that have a mix of commercial, retail, entertainment, and recreational amenities as central design features.
 In some communities, there is a need for flexibility with existing zoning and regulations to allow such uses.
+Municipalities should be prepared to strategically invest towards desirable development projects to improve their viability and catalyze future investment.
 Aggressive incentives to encourage higher density, reduced parking, expedited permitting, attractive financing, and favorable tax considerations should be considered.
-The key consideration for developing any mixed-used development in the Capitol Region should be the inclusion of affordable housing units.
-Arrowhead Gateway, a 43-unit complex with 25 percent affordable units, is planned in the City of Hartford.
-Other recent developments throughout the state include the former News-Times building on Main Street and the former Union Carbide HQ in Danbury, a mixed-use development with four affordable units in the affluent downtown Darien (The Corbin District); and a new apartment complex (the first in 50-years) in East Hartford.